HoKhanhDang/muzik/muzik/README.md

 - 🎮 **Full control** - Play, pause, skip, mute, and delete videos
 - 📱 **Modern UI** - Clean, responsive interface with dark theme
 - 🔄 **Auto-next** - Automatically plays the next video when current one ends
+- ⚡ **Instant Play** - Play any YouTube video instantly without adding to playlist
+- 📜 **Play History** - Track your instant play history with thumbnails and titles
+- ➕ **Add from History** - Easily add videos from history to your permanent playlist with full video information

 ## Setup Instructions